PrinceShukla05/Cure-Connect/README.md

 If you'd like to contribute to this project, feel free to fork the repository, create a feature branch, and submit a pull request.

 ## Contact
-- Om Shukla: omshukla2403@gmail.com
+- Prince Shukla: prince161744@gmail.com
-- Arshad Ali: 969673arshadali@gmail.com
+- Priyal Singh: priyalsingh312@gmail.com
+# Cure-Connect